-The NTBC Study: 5% of nitisinone-treated patients versus 8% for historical control experienced HCC.
+The NTBC study: 5% of nitisinone-treated patients versus 8% of patients in the historical control experienced HCC.

-The Quebec Study: HCC was reported in one patient who started nitisinone > 30 days of age group; no HCC was reported in nitisinone-naive group or the nitisinone group started < 30 days of age.
+The Quebec study: HCC was reported in one patient who started nitisinone after 30 days of age; no HCC was reported in the nitisinone-naive group or the nitisinone group which comprised patients who started on the drug before 30 days of age.

-Liver transplantation
+Liver Transplantation

-The NTBC Study: 13% of nitisinone-treated patients versus 25% in historical control underwent a liver transplantation.
+The NTBC study: 13% of nitisinone-treated patients versus 25% of patients in the historical control underwent liver transplantation.

-The Quebec Study: none of patients who started nitisinone < 30 days of age, 27% of patients who started nitisinone > 30 days of age, and 71% of nitisinone-naive patients underwent a liver transplantation.
+The Quebec study: None of the patients who started nitisinone before 30 days of age, 27% of patients who started nitisinone after 30 days of age, and 71% of nitisinone-naive patients underwent liver transplantation.